More Wildlife Corridors for the Scenic Rim

 For threatened species that need sizeable territories (such as the spotted-tailed quoll, koala and greater glider), this restriction of movement also encourages inbreeding and reduces gene flow between populations.
 Where fragmentation is high and habitat restricted, being cut off can result in dwindling genetic diversity over time.
 Reduced genetic diversity leaves species vulnerable to disease and to localised extinction events like bushfires.

-Pathways to Species Preservation
+Pathways to species preservation

 To prevent species loss and give wildlife safe passage between Crown land and reserves and patches of suitable habitat on private land, connected corridors of native and revegetated bushland are needed.